-CCHA's mission is committed to building and maintaining affordable housing for the low to mixed income residents in our community, without discrimination.
-We seek to promote safe neighborhoods by partnering with individuals and organizations to provide housing, employment opportunities and education benefits for eligible individuals to improve their quality of life.
-CCHA's mission shall be accomplished via a fiscally responsible entrepreneurial organization committed to the highest level of professionalism and excellence in public service.
+The Corpus Christi Housing Authority is committed to building and maintaining affordable housing for low to mixed income residents of our community.
+This will be done fairly and for all qualified individuals and families without discrimination.
+In addition, we will promote safe neighborhoods by partnering with individuals and organizations to provide housing, employment opportunities, and educational benefits for eligible individuals to improve their quality of life.

 1-I.D.
-THE PHA'S PROGRAMS
+THE CCHA'S PROGRAMS